hashbangcode/drupal-development/src/slides.md

 return $item;
 ```
 ---
-## Cache
+## Try it!
-- Some things (e.g. blocks) have special callback to return cache tags and cache context information.
-- The methods getCacheTags() getCacheContexts() must return an array informing Drupal of the tags and contexts.
+- Create a controller action.
+- Use the sleep() function to make the action take a long time.
+- Use the cache system to cache the output and reduce the load time.

+**Hint**: Use max-age to prevent the action from being cached.

 ---
 # Templates